Schedule online now by clicking here:

 That depends on a lot of factors: the severity of whatever you are facing, your motivation to change the situation(s) you are struggling with, your willingness to follow recommendations and try to apply what you are learning between sessions, your consistency in showing up to sessions, and whatever may come up in your life while you are going through counseling, and many other factors.
 There are no guarantees on how long it will take because too many factors are outside of our control, but we do our best to help you resolve past issues that may be barriers, build supports in your life that you need going forward and develop the skills you need to navigate challenges on your own in the future.
 Some people can get to a point where they feel confident moving on after a few months, but others may take a year or more to feel comfortable, in more complex cases it could take longer than that before you feel ready.
 Regardless, it does not have to be an abrupt process.
 When you start to feel like you have nothing to talk about in therapy or the therapist feels you are ready, we can review your treatment plan to see where you are at with all your goals and reduce counseling to a lesser frequency, and if that goes well, we can reduce it to a follow up every month or so for a while before ending counseling.
 That is not required and you can end counseling whenever you like, but sometimes a gradual process can help people build the confidence they need to resume their lives without therapy.
 And if you later need it again, you can always come back later as well.

-It is a common misconception that therapists' rates are their "hourly" rate, but they actually don't usually do therapy the whole day for a couple of reasons: 1) therapy requires a high level of cognitive and emotional functioning and attention, so they shouldn't do that for several hours straight without a break or else the quality of therapy may suffer; 2) there are a lot of other tasks that have to be done, such as treatment plans, phone calls, emails, billing, therapy notes, researching resources for clients, training, meetings, consultations with other providers, and other tasks that may come up; 3) for providers who have to have a Master's degree and maintain a license to practice, the average income of therapists is actually pretty low in comparison to other such practitioners, for a few reasons--one is that large groups and facilities collect the fees from insurance and clients, but only give therapists providing those services half or less of those fees; 4) because some insurance companies refuse to reimburse services at respectable rates, medical providers of any kind are forced to offset this loss in their regular rates, or by just not accept those insurances at all.
-Some providers are now choosing not to accept any insurance because of the loss and expenses involved in doing so.
+It is a common misconception that therapists' rates are their "hourly" rate, but they actually don't usually do therapy the whole day for a couple of reasons: 1) therapy requires a high level of cognitive and emotional functioning and attention, so they shouldn't do that for several hours straight without a break or else the quality of therapy may suffer; 2) there are a lot of other tasks that have to be done, such as treatment plans, phone calls, emails, billing, therapy notes, researching resources for clients, training, meetings, consultations with other providers, CEU's and license maintenance, marketing, financial management of their practice, and other tasks that are required to operate, just like doctors or any other type of practitioner; 3) for providers who have to have a Master's degree and maintain a license to practice, the average income of therapists is actually pretty low in comparison to other such practitioners, for a few reasons--one is that large groups and facilities collect the fees from insurance and clients, but only give therapists providing those services half or less of those fees; 4) because some insurance companies refuse to reimburse services at respectable rates, medical providers of any kind are forced to offset this loss in their regular rates, or by just not accept those insurances at all.
+Some providers are choosing not to accept any insurance because of the loss and expenses involved in doing so.

 We do understand the temptation to be "friends" with your therapist outside of therapy, but therapists are not allowed to be friends with our clients on social media or in any context outside of therapy.
 Sometimes you could end up in each other's networks by accident, such as when you have a large network of people you may not know in person, people's names are not the same as their legal name, or some other accidental reason, but we do not intentionally accept any requests to connect on social media.
 If your therapist has a blog or some other publicly shared professional profile, you are allowed to follow them in a professional capacity, but it is strongly discouraged to follow them or cross any boundaries into personal social media, even if it is publicly available.
 Not only is it unethical for us to engage with clients in that capacity, but it is also a much-appreciated courtesy to us to respect our personal lives as well and it could tarnish the quality of your therapeutic relationship to know too much about their personal life.